 - The structure of thermophysical properties — understanding where thermophysical properties come from, definitions, inter-relationships, and equations of state for pure fluids and mixtures.

-- Entropy/Energy system optimization — using Bejan’s constructal theories in his Advanced Engineering Thermodynamics textbook we will optimize the structure of systems from fundamental law.
+- Entropy/Energy optimization — we will understand the develop the bridge between equilibrium and non-equilibrium (thermodynamic versus transport) properties and build a foundation in non-equilibrium thermodynamics necessary to apply Bejan’s constructal theories in his Advanced Engineering Thermodynamics textbook.
+We will then optimize the structure of systems from fundamental law.
 Snowflakes, trees, energy grids — nothing that follows the laws of thermodynamics is off limits.

 Here is the course syllabus for Spring 2018: ME 527 syllabus Sp2018 In the sections below you’ll find summaries and key takeaways from the course.